blocknetdx/xquery-v2/README.md

 ![Hasura Console 2](https://github.com/blocknetdx/xquery-v2-testing/blob/main/img/hasura-2.png?raw=true)

-On this screen you should see an option to track a number of available tables.
-Click, "Track All"
+On this screen you should see an option to track the available tables and views.
+Click "Track All".

+After the previous step is completed you should then see an option just below to track 'foreign key relationships'.
+Click "Track All".

 In the previous version of `xquery2`, the main table of interest was the `xquery` table, which is where one could query for a variety of indexed EVM data.
 It seems the